learning-zone/python-basics/README.md

     All fundamentals types represented classes objects and tuple class objects are immutable objects.

 - Mutable Objects:
-    1. The Objects which allows to modify the contents of those objects are known as ‘Mutable Objects’
+    1. The Objects which allows to modify the contents of those objects are known as 'Mutable Objects'
     2. We can create two different mutable objects with same content

     Program: